Scientific Name: Amelanchier alnifolia

 Key ID Features:

 Leaf blades mostly obovate, 3-5cm long x 2-4cm wide, margins serrate (at least towards the apex while bases to midleaf may be entire), initially pubescent then glabrous, 2-5cm long; raceme of open, white florets with 5 petals, each about 2cm long; pomes pulpy, blue to purplish-black, 5-14mm long.
-Winter ID: buds alternate, cobweb-like covered tips; twigs orange to red-brown, smooth with prominent lenticels; buds conical with imbricate scales, up to 12mm long.
+Winter ID: buds alternate, cobweb-like covered tips; twigs orange to red-brown, smooth with prominent lenticels; buds conical with imbricate scales, 3-12mm long.